 From time to time, there are opportunities to attend concerts and shows within Gloucestershire and further afield (for example, London, Bristol and Birmingham).
 We also had a special tour and concert at The Royal College of Music in November 2015.

-Our Choirs have taken part in performances with the Cheltenham Philharmonic Orchestra at the Pittville Pump Room in 2015 and 2016 and there is another performance with them planned for 2017, this time at Cheltenham Town Hall.
+Our Choirs have taken part in performances with the Cheltenham Philharmonic Orchestra at the Pittville Pump Room in 2015, 2016 and at Cheltenham Town Hall in 2017.

-The Chamber Choir, under Mrs Helen Moran, has had considerable success at the Regional and National Festivals of Music For Youth and they will also be performing at some special Gloucestershire Citizenship ceremonies in 2017
+The Chamber Choir, under Mrs Helen Moran, has had considerable success at the Regional and National Festivals of Music For Youth.

 Even further afield, we have had very successful music tours to Barcelona (2014) and Verona in Italy (2013), where over 40 pupils performed in a number of ensembles putting on three concerts, including one right on the edge of Lake Garda with an audience of 250+.